-If you’d like to change to an alternative course, you must speak with International Student Support (ISS).
+If you’d like to change to an alternative course, you must speak with the Student Support and Experience team.
 This is because of visa and immigration rules, which dictate whether you can change course, and which courses you can change to.
-Please make an appointment with ISS using the booking system or by visiting the Student Hub.
+It is not expected that you will make any changes to your course after the first three weeks of teaching.

 If you’re not an EEA national and want to travel to Europe, you may be required to apply for a Schengen Visa.
 Please read the UKCISA guidance about travelling in Europe.